 When design concepts are resolved, students devise a pitch to communicate and justify their design decisions, before responding to feedback through a series of final refinements.
 Students choose how best to present design solutions, considering aesthetic impact and the communication of ideas.
 They select materials, methods and media appropriate for the presentation of final design solutions distinct from one another in purpose and presentation format, and that address design criteria specified in the brief.

-•

-Unit 1 and 2

-Individual school decision on levels of ach nievement.

-Unit 3 and 4

-School-assessed coursework and school a assessed task and an end-of-year examination.
+School-assessed coursework and school assessed task and an end-of-year examination.

 Unit 3 school-assessed coursework: 20%

 Unit 3 and 4 school-assessed task: 50%

 End of Year Examination: 30%